AbductiveLearning/ABLkit/docs/Intro/Reasoning.rst

 -  ``pseudo_label_list`` is the list of possible pseudo-labels (also, the output of the machine learning model).
--  ``logic_forward`` defines how to perform (deductive) reasoning, i.e. matching each pseudo-labels to its reasoning result.
+-  ``logic_forward`` defines how to perform (deductive) reasoning, i.e. matching each example's pseudo-labels to its reasoning result.

 .. note::